-Tru64 UNIX patches for specific operating system and TCR releases and customer-specific patches are packaged together in tar files.
+Tru64 UNIX patches for specific operating system and TruCluster software releases and customer-specific patches are packaged together in tar files.
 Each patch kit contains the following components:

-- Patch management utility (dupatch) and other patch management tools.
-Installs, removes, and manages patches for Tru64 UNIX and TCR.
-This utility is installed and left on the system through the successful installation of a patch - Patch subsets for the operating system and TruCluster software products. - Documentation
+- Patch management utility (dupatch) and other patch management tools Installs, removes, and manages patches for Tru64 UNIX and TruCluster software.
+This utility is installed and left on the system through the successful installation of a patch kit. - Patch subsets for the operating system and TruCluster software products - Documentation

-Packaged with release patch kits is a document called Patch Summary and Release Notes, which summaries the problems that the patches in that kit correct and provides any information you may need to know about specific patches.
+Packaged with release patch kits is a document called Patch Summary and Release Notes, which summarizes the problems that the patches in that kit correct and provides any information you may need to know about specific patches.
 The information in this document also exists in separate files that you can access using the dupatch utility.
-(See Section 2.3.)
+(See Section 2.4.)